frictionlessdata/datapackage/content/docs/specifications/data-package.md

 An image to use for this data package.
 For example, when showing the package in a listing.

 The value of the image property `MUST` be a string pointing to the location of the image.
-The string must be a [url-or-path][], that is a fully qualified HTTP address, or a relative POSIX path (see [the url-or-path definition in Data Resource for details][url-or-path]).
+The string `MUST` be a [url-or-path][], that is a fully qualified HTTP address, or a relative POSIX path (see [the url-or-path definition in Data Resource for details][url-or-path]).

 ##### `created`